1jour1vin

 Wine rated (2019 guide) 92/100

-Still dark in color, the wine is floral, with fruity aromas complemented by fennel.
-Rich, silky, elegant, and deep, it offers fruit, freshness, length, and character.
-Best of all, the wine is easy to find and affordable too!
+Still deep in color, this wine is floral, with fruity aromas accented by notes of fennel.
+Rich, silky, elegant, and complex, it offers fruit, freshness, a long finish, and character—and best of all, it’s easy to find and affordable too!

 Customer rating